 Then there's the processor and RAM.
 The Oculus Rift minimum requirements call for an Intel Core i3-6100 or AMD FX-4350 minimum and 8GB of RAM.
 HTC Vive is a little more lenient, calling for that Intel Core i5-4590 or an AMD FX-8350 or greater, and you can squeak by on 4GB of RAM.

-Oculus Rift also demands two USB 3.0 ports and an HDMI 1.3 port or better.
+Other prerequisites for Oculus Rift include two USB 3.0 ports and an HDMI 1.3 port or better.
 HTC Vive only needs one USB port and wants either an HDMI 1.4 or DisplayPort 1.2 or better.

 Price and availability

 How much is the future worth to you?
-At first, no one was able answer that question simply because both headsets were initially backordered.
-It was HTC Vive by default.
+At first, no one was able answer that question simply because both headsets were initially backordered, but the Vive managed to come around first, given it a default head start.

 While the Oculus released first in March 2016 and the HTC Vive units started shipping to customers in time for its official April 5 release date, you were likely to get a Vive headset before a Rift.

 New Oculus Rift orders didn't stock until July, while HTC Vive were ready to ship two months sooner: May 2016.
-It took a while for the future to arrive for so many anxious gamers.
+It took a while for the future to arrive for so many anxious gamers, but now both are here and ready to be strapped to your face and take you to new worlds.

-There's a lot that goes into an HTC Vive vs Oculus Rift comparison and that ultimate decision, more so than our Xbox One vs PS4 debate.
+There's a lot that goes into an HTC Vive vs Oculus Rift comparison and that ultimate decision, more so than our PS4 vs Xbox One debate.
 That's because VR headsets are gaming's great unknown at the moment, while both Sony and Microsoft's consoles have always been seen as safe bets.

-The good news is that Oculus Rift demand is strong, and so are its games out of the gate.
+The good news is that Oculus Rift interest is strong, as were its games out of the gate.
 You're getting a powerful virtual reality headset for a price cheaper than the Vive.
 That's a big plus, unless of course Rift's more stringent processor and video output requirements add more to your bill than the savings are worth.

-HTC Vive, on the other hand, is a futuristic-looking headset that's a little more future-proofed with a front-facing camera, room-scale VR and two controllers bundled with the order.
+HTC Vive, on the other hand, is a futuristic-looking headset that's a little more set to last with a front-facing camera, room-scale VR and two controllers bundled with the order.
 Oculus Rift can’t accomplish all that while keeping under the cost of its competition – the Touch controllers bring it right up alongside the Vive in price.

-You certainly pay for that extra technology and those Vive controllers, however.
+You certainly pay for that extra technology and those Vive controllers.
 Its price will pull the plug on virtual reality for many eager gamers with a smaller budget.
-I'm also still waiting for more core game experiences from the HTC Vive, and I know that will happen given the advanced technology involved and the Steam platform backing it up.
+We’re also still waiting for more core game experiences from the HTC Vive, but that’s sure to happen given the advanced technology involved and the Steam platform backing it up.

 You really can't go wrong with either VR headset.
 They're both mightily impressive, and have tremendous support, whether it's from Facebook or Valve.
-Which one is best for you really comes down to the amount of money you're willing to spend and the type of immersive games you want to play… That is, until HTC reveals what Oasis has in store.
+Which one is best for you really comes down budgetary restrictions and the type of immersive games you want to play… That is, until HTC reveals what Vive 2 has in store.

 - The next VR game changer?
 PlayStation VR